Show All Answers

 Additionally, if you are not in compliance with the waste collection regulations, you may liable for illegal trash fees which will be levied by the Department of General Services and may be as much as $325 for each incident. (see Albany City Code § 313-7 for more information).

 You do.
 Under Albany City Code, the property owner owns and is responsible for maintaining the water service from the City-owned water main to the point of entry into the property.
-However, as a courtesy, under our current policies, the Water Department will repair that portion of your water service from the City main to (but not including) the curb box, the valve used to control water flow into your building.
+However, as a courtesy, under our current policies, and based on available resources, the Water Department may repair that portion of your water service from the City main to (but not including) the curb box, the valve used to control water flow into your building.

 The property owner is responsible for the remainder of the service line from the curb box to the point of entry into the building.

-We also will be happy to send an inspector to your home to check for leaks or other problems that might be causing a high water bill.
+We also will be happy to send a water meter technician to your home to check for leaks or other problems that might be causing a high water bill.
 This is a free service.
 Although we cannot fix an internal plumbing problem, we can often identify the problem and advise you on what should be done.

 55 miles of Albany’s 376 miles of water mains were installed in the mid-19th century.
 However, some of the mains may even be older, with some cast iron mains possibly installed in 1813.
-If true, Albany would have the oldest functioning cast iron pipe in the western hemisphere.
+If true, Albany would have some of the oldest functioning cast iron water pipe in the western hemisphere.

 The Albany Water Department maintains water and sewer infrastructure throughout the City, which is considered a shared community resource.
 Albany Water Customer’s water and sewer bills pay for needed system improvements, as well as daily operation and maintenance.
 As a vacant property owner, you have the availability to access the water and sewer system, and therefore have an annual fee associated with that access.
 In addition, the city has a combined sewer system where both sanitary wastewater and stormwater are collected and treated before discharged to the Hudson River.
 Precipitation and runoff from the vacant property enters the combined sewer system and there is a cost to collect, transport and treat this flow as well.

-A vacant lot is charged $2.46 per front foot, per year for water, and the same amount for sewer.
+A vacant lot is charged on a front footage basis per year for water, and the same amount for sewer.
 More information about rates and the current rate structure can be found on our Water and Sewer Rates page.
 If an owner of a vacant property also owns an adjacent property with a water meter, the two properties can be combined to eliminate the water and sewer fee for the vacant property.
-A water and sewer fee for a vacant property can also be eliminated if the vacant property is declared undevelopable by the City’s Assessment office.
+A water and sewer bill for a vacant property may also be eliminated if the vacant property meets the criteria outlined in the Albany Water Board Policy for Suspension of Billing.

 The one and only time that Albany issued water restrictions for residents was during the great Northeast drought of 1965 to 1966, when the reservoir had dropped to 30% of capacity.
-Never before, or since, have restrictions been required in the City of Albany.
+Thankfully, never before, or since, have restrictions been required in the City of Albany.

 Although we have an abundant supply of pure and wholesome drinking water, we do not have a license to waste.
 We must all practice water conservation in order to preserve our precious resource.
 Call the Water Department at 518-434-5300 for ways you can conserve water and also lower your water bill.

 Yes, it is.
-In 2003, Albany drinking water was judged the best tasting surface (reservoir) drinking water in New York State during competition at the New York State Fair.
+In 2003 & 2011, Albany drinking water was judged the best tasting surface (reservoir) drinking water in New York State during competition at the New York State Fair.
+We have also been judged Best Drinking Water in Regional competitions.

-Video surveillance cameras, motion detectors, and other high-tech security measures were put in place to ensure that your water supply is safe and secure.
-The Water Department works closely with the Albany Police Department, New York State Police, and Federal Bureau of Investigation as well.
+Yes, AWD deploys surveillance cameras, motion detectors, and other high-tech security measures to ensure that your water supply is safe and secure.
+We have a dedicated security unit that actively patrols the Reservoirs and watershed property owned by the Albany Water Board.
+The Water Department also works closely with the Albany Police Department, New York State Police, and both the NYS and US Departments of Homeland Security.

 Rensselaer Lake, also known as Six Mile Water Works, is located on Fuller Road, six miles from downtown Albany.
 That’s as close as we can come to learning the source of its name.

-Six Mile Water Works is under the jurisdiction of the Water Department and is being studied as a potential emergency water supply for the City.
+Six Mile Water Works is under the jurisdiction of the Water Department.
 Six Mile Water Works was built by the City of Albany in 1851 for use as the City’s first public water supply reservoir.
 A dam was built where three streams united, covering 40 acres of Pine Barrens.
-The 200 million gallon reservoir supplied the City with water from 1851 until the mid-1920s.
+The reservoir supplied the City with water from 1851 until the mid-1920s.
 Water was conveyed via a five-foot underground brick conduit to the City’s Bleecker Reservoir, located where Bleecker Stadium now stands.

 Remnants of the egg-shaped, four-mile long conduit remain intact today in various sections along its path.
 So, the next time you are driving along Manning Boulevard between Washington Avenue and Central Avenue, give a thought to the large conduit six feet below, which once provided this City with drinking water.